-

 Being neighborly

 “All will concede that in order to have good neighbors, we must also be good neighbors.
 That applies in every field of human endeavor.” ~Harry S. Truman Whenever I need company, I don’t have to look beyond my own neighborhood.
-Here, it’s easy to find enough friends to host a book club or a potluck, or meet for a last-minute lunch date.
-And there’s always someone willing to water your garden while you’re away.
-Over the years, we’ve gathered for graduations, weddings, and funerals.
+Here, it’s easy to find enough friends to host a book club or a potluck, or meet for an impromptu lunch date.
+And there’s always someone willing to water your garden and gather your mail while you’re away.
+Over the years, we’ve gathered for graduations, weddings, block parties, Neighborhood Watch meetings, and funerals.
 We’ve built a community.
 “How do you know so many of your neighbors?” someone asked me recently.
-The short answer: It took a little time and lots…
+The…

 Second helpings